ffrr/znd-graph/README.md

              * during which the person searched occupied the above position.
              * There may be multiple intervals for the given position.
 Also,
              * the intervals may not have an upper or lower boundary (at least
-             * one of the boundaries is necessary though).
+             * one of the boundaries is required though).
              **/
             { position: "Štatutár", ranges: [["2005-03-01", "2008-02-01"]] },
             { position: "Zástupca riaditeľa",